Is it worth paying extra to fly premium economy?

 As someone who sleeps fairly easily on flights, I don’t need a lot.
 I just need to be left in peace.
 Sometimes the discomfort of flying economy is bearable as I spend most of the trip asleep (and I know I will have more money to spend at my destination!)

 Extremely tall people are no doubt terribly uncomfortable in the economy seats.
-I consider myself average sized, and I start to feel claustrophobic as soon as the person in front of me reclines into my lap.
+I’m a fairly standard size, but even i’m uncomfortable as soon as the person in front of me reclines into my lap.

 If you don’t need to take a lot of baggage and your travel dates are set, an upgrade may seem like an extravagance that can’t be justified.